Sparse Robust Classification via the Kernel Mean: The Robustness of the Mean Classifier

 For the following section we work \emph{directly} with distributions $Q \in \PP(\RR \times Y )$ over score, label pairs.
 Any distribution $P$ and classifier $f$ induces a distribution $Q(P,f)$ with,

 A loss $\ell$ provides means to \emph{order} distributions.
 For two distributions $Q, Q'$, we say $Q \leq_{\ell} Q'$ if,

 If $Q = Q(P,f_1)$ and $Q' = Q(P,f_2)$, the above is equivalent to,

-i.e., the classifier $f_1$ has lower expected loss than $f_2$.
+the classifier $f_1$ has lower risk than $f_2$.
 The decision maker wants to find the distribution $Q$, in some restricted set, that is smallest in the ordering $\leq_{\ell}$.
 Denote by $Q_\sigma$, the distribution obtained from drawing pairs $(v,y) \dist Q$ and then flipping the label with probability $\sigma$.
 In light of Long and Servedio's example, there is no guarantee that,

-The noise might affect how distributions are ordered.
-To progress we seek loss functions that are \emph{robust} to label noise. \begin{definition} A loss $\ell$ is \emph{robust to label noise} if for all $\sigma \in (0,\frac{1}{2})$,
+In words, noise might affect how distributions are ordered.
+To progress we seek loss functions that are \emph{robust} to label noise. \begin{definition} A loss $\ell$ is \emph{robust to label noise} if for all distributions $Q,Q'$ and for all $\sigma \in [0,\frac{1}{2})$,

 \end{definition} In words, the decision maker correctly orders distributions if they assume no noise.
 Robustness to label noise easily implies,